-Lion King currently playing on tour in Boise, ID (till Mar.
-07) and moves to Detroit, MI (from Mar.
-12)
+Lion King currently playing on tour in Cincinnati, OH (till July 05) and moves to Cleveland, OH (from July 08)

 Lion King Ticket Deals - Avail $50 off on orders of $250 or more!
 Use Code: TNTIX